 Things to Do in Clermont-Ferrand

 From historic buildings to festivals, fantastic food, and hiking opportunities, Clermont-Ferrand offers plenty of things to do for all.
 Check our list for what to do in Clermont-Ferrand almost all year round.
 Have you been?
 Did we miss something?
 Feel free to let us know in the Comment section.

-Officially called the “Cathédrale Notre-Dame-de-l’Assomption,” the tall gothic cathedral from the 13th-century is Clermont-Ferrand’s most iconic sight as the spires stand at over 95 m, high above most of the city buildings.
-Made of the local black volcanic rock, the Clermont-Ferrand Cathedrale is a must-see!
+Officially called the “Cathédrale Notre-Dame-de-l’Assomption,” the tall gothic Cathedral from the 13th-century is Clermont-Ferrand’s most iconic sight as the spires stand at over 312 feet (95 meters) high above most of the city buildings.
+Made of the local black volcanic rock, the Clermont-Ferrand Cathedral is a must-see!